kiiru4reals/writeups/wazuh/errors/errors.md

 `Kibana server is not ready yet wazuh`
 This happens when you make a change on the configurations.
 Don't stress, give it 5-10 minutes as the server starts.

+##### [Alerts index pattern] No template found for the selected index-pattern title [wazuh-alerts-*]
+This is because wazuh does not have the template to store alerts, hence might not be able to provide visualisations.
+To solve this you need to enter the following command:
+`curl https://raw.githubusercontent.com/wazuh/wazuh/v4.3.8/extensions/elasticsearch/7.x/wazuh-template.json | curl -X PUT "https://localhost:9200/_template/wazuh" -H 'Content-Type: application/json' -d @- -u <elasticsearch_username>:<elasticsearch_password> -k`